 In response to all complaints, New Dimensions School of Hair Design promises prompt and equitable resolution through reliable and impartial investigation of complaints.
 Including the opportunity for both parties to present witnesses or other evidence.
 The time necessary to conduct an investigation will vary based on complexity but will generally be completed within sixty (60) days of receipt of the complaint.
 New Dimensions School of Hair Design shall maintain confidentiality for all parties to the extent possible, but absolute confidentiality cannot be guaranteed.
-In cases where a student does not give consent for an investigation, New Dimensions School of Hair Design safety to determine whether an investigation must proceed.
+In cases where a student does not give consent for an investigation, New Dimensions School of Hair Design will weigh the student's request for confidentiality against the impact on New Dimensions School of Hair Design safety to determine whether an investigation must proceed.
 Complainants should be aware that for a formal investigation due process generally requires that the identity of the charging party and the substance of the complaint be revealed to the person charges with the alleged harassment.